MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/refresh-excel-file-local-drive.md

 ## How do I schedule refresh?

-When you set up a refresh schedule, Power BI connects directly to the data sources using connection information and credentials in the dataset to query for updated data, then loads the updated data into the dataset.
-Any visualizations in reports and dashboards based on that dataset in the Power BI service are also updated.
+When you set up a refresh schedule, Power BI connects directly to the data sources using connection information and credentials in the semantic model to query for updated data, then loads the updated data into the semantic model.
+Any visualizations in reports and dashboards based on that semantic model in the Power BI service are also updated.

 For details on how to setup schedule refresh, see [Configure Schedule Refresh](refresh-scheduled-refresh.md).

 ## When things go wrong

-When things go wrong, it's usually because Power BI can't sign into data sources, or if the dataset connects to an on-premises data source, the gateway is offline.
+When things go wrong, it's usually because Power BI can't sign into data sources, or if the semantic model connects to an on-premises data source, the gateway is offline.
 Make sure Power BI can sign into data sources.
 If a password you use to sign into a data source changes, or Power BI gets signed out from a data source, be sure to try signing into your data sources again in Data Source Credentials.

 Be sure to leave the **Send refresh failure notification email to me** selected.
 You want to know right away if a scheduled refresh fails.